The Destructive Influence of Television

 [top]

-New Study Links Childhood Television Viewing With ADD
+New Studies Links Childhood Television Viewing With ADD

 This headline grabbed my attention.
 Someone told me about this study.
 I found this headline, “New Study Links Childhood Television Viewing With ADD” on thecelebritycafe.com.
 Given what I had written previously above, I was breaking my arm patting myself on the back.
 Here it is: “according to the latest study released by the Children's Hospital and Regional Medical Center in Seattle, children under two should not be allowed to watch any television because it may significantly increase their chances of suffering attention problems later in life.”